icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes.txt

   [Terminal > Settings... > Advanced... > Send > Buffer not more than baud rate permits] which limits the send rate and lets an active hardware or software flow control do its job even for small buffers and large amount of data.
+- Support for concurrent sending, i.e. multiple commands can be active simultaneously (feat. #387).
+  Useful e.g. for sending a text command while a repeating text command is already ongoing.
+  Can be enabled at [Terminal > Settings... > Advanced... > Send > Allow concurrent sending].
 - Content separator can now be configured.
 Useful for e.g. displaying or logging hex data without separating spaces, e.g. "414243", using [None].
 Separator format can now also be configured.
 - Additional keyword \!(TimeStamp) allowing injection of current date/time (feature request #400).